Explanation of Course Numbers

 ECON 2122.
 Monetary Theory and Policy.
 3 Credits.

 Analysis of classic and modern monetary theories and their application to current economic conditions.
 The links between theory and policy.
 The altered role of money over time; the new money technology.
-Prerequisite: ECON 1011– ECON 1012.
+Prerequisites: ECON 1011 and ECON 1012.

 ECON 2123.
 Introduction to Econometrics.
 3 Credits.